 Together, PGPR developed a collaborative approach that brought together a diverse and multidisciplinary community of researchers and clinicians dedicated to improving health outcomes for children around the world.
 In addition PGPR established The Global Sickle Cell Disease Network, and the Global Prevention of Kernicterus Network.

-During 2013-2014, much of the work of PGPR has been integrated into the SickKids Centre for Global Child Health.
-Many of PGPR’s unique initiatives and objectives will continue, within the Centre for Global Child Health.
+In 2014, PGPR integrated into the SickKids Centre for Global Child Health.
+Many of PGPR’s unique initiatives will continue, within the Centre for Global Child Health.

 Bringing Experts Together through Professional Symposia and Workshops

 PGPR conducted a ten-year series of international symposia and professional workshops.
 The flagship PGPR annual symposium was held in conjunction with the annual PAS meeting, the largest international meeting focused on research in child health.
 Through these symposia and workshops PGPR raised awareness about the need for study of particular diseases and conditions that affect children in resource-poor environments, and facilitated discussion on sustainable solutions and effective implementation strategies.

 Previous symposia and workshop areas of focus include: